pressjitsu/misster/README.md

 *WARNING*: this is a development version, please backup your files.
 We do not guarantee data integrity, safety, or anything else for that matter.
 Seriously.

+*CAUTION*: on 64-bit systems with Python compiled without LFS support this utility will break, since inodes will overflow.
+Launch gluster without LFS support in such cases using the `enable-ino32` flag.

 Usage
 -----